 XGIMI Horizon Pro vs Anker Nebula Cosmos 4K vs Dangbei Mars Pro:which is better?

-XGIMI Horizon Pro vs Anker Nebula Cosmos 4K vs Dangbei Mars Pro:what are the differences between these three similar projectors?NEW YORK, UNITES STATES, June 1, 2022 /EINPresswire.com/ -- Light source
+Anker Nebula Cosmos 4K, XGIMI Horizon Pro, and Dangbei Mars Pro are popular 4K projectors on the market.
+Among them, which is better?NEW YORK, UNITES STATES, June 6, 2022 /EINPresswire.com/ -- Light source

-Anker Nebula Cosmos 4K and Dangbei Mars Pro both adopt laser light sources while XGIMI Horizon Pro uses an LED lamp as the light source.
-As we all know laser projectors used to be expensive, because laser light source is a more advanced technology that is brighter and more sustainable than LED lamps and traditional bulbs.
-As we can see XGIMI Horizon Pro is equipped with an LED lamp, hence Dangbei Mars Pro and Anker Nebula Cosmos have a serious advantage on the light source.
+Anker Nebula Cosmos 4K and Dangbei Mars Pro both adopt laser light source while XGIMI Horizon Pro uses LED lamp as light source.
+As we all know laser projector used to be expensive, because laser light source is a more advanced technology that is brighter and sustainable than LED lamp and traditional bulbs.
+As we can see XGIMI Horizon Pro is equipped with LED lamp, hence Dangbei Mars Pro and Anker Nebula Cosmos have serious advantage on light source.

 Resolution&Brightness